osmlab/maproulette-python-client/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-maproulette - a Python client for the MapRoulette API
+Maproulette - a Python client for the MapRoulette API
 =====================================================

+Welcome to MapRoulette's documentation!

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    usage/getting_started
-   usage/methods
+   usage/functionality

 ---------------

 This client makes it easy for users to communicate with the MapRoulette API from within their Python environment.

-**Sample Usage**:
+In the example below, we are able to access a MapRoulette project in just four lines of code:

    >>> import maproulette
    >>> config = maproulette.Configuration()
    >>> api = maproulette.Api(config)